-- The student must have a term GPA minimum of a 2.00 and maintain an overall career GPA minimum of a 2.00. - Each semester the student must pass 67% of the credits that he/she is enrolled in for the term and maintain an overall career completion rate of 67%. - The Department of Education mandates that a student has a maximum timeframe to complete their education program.
+- The student must have a term GPA minimum of a 2.00 and maintain an overall career GPA minimum of a 2.00. - Each semester the student must pass 67% of the credits that he/she is enrolled in for the term and maintain an overall career completion rate of 67%. - The Department of Education mandates that a student has a maximum timeframe

+Check for catalog updates at www.uttc.edu to complete their education program.
 Therefore, this policy adheres to the Maximum Time Frame requirement not to exceed 150% of the published length of the educational program.
 Information may be subject to change without notice due to changes in federal, state and/or institutional rules and regulations.

-\\\Sec 484 (a)(2) - In order to receive Title IV (TIV) aid the student must be maintaining Satisfactory Academic Progress (SAP) in the program of study.
+Sec 484 (a)(2) - In order to receive Title IV (TIV) aid the student must be maintaining Satisfactory Academic Progress (SAP) in the program of study.